Attacking Patents and Applications in Europe and the UK

 UK Revocation Procedures

 It is also possible to seek revocation of a European (or nationally granted) patent in one or more individual countries.
-Unlike in the USA, this does not require any actual or threatened controversy and any individual or legal entity can apply for revocation (also known as nullity) at any time after grant.
+In the UK, unlike in the USA and some European jurisdictions, this does not require any actual or threatened controversy and any individual or legal entity can apply for revocation (also known as nullity) at any time after grant.
 Taking such action in the UK could be beneficial if it is the UK market that is of particular interest to you or if revocation of the UK patent will highlight flaws in the patent which can be relied upon elsewhere.

 Applications for revocation of a UK patent can be made to the UK IPO or to the courts, the relevant courts being the High Court (Patents Court) or the Intellectual Property Enterprise Court (IPEC).
 The IPEC is a specialist IP court with a simplified procedure designed for shorter, less complex, lower value cases.